 Minimalism is a tool that reduces or even eliminates stress in many spheres of life.
-One of them is minimalistic packing for travels.
-In this article, you’ll find my tips on how to pack like a minimalist.
+One of the areas easy to simplify is minimalist packing for travels.
+In this article, you’ll find some tips on how to pack like a minimalist.

 I will write you how I packed for holidays this year, what I forgot, and what were the results.

 Just remember that I already have a really little amount of things.
 Those that I have, serve me very well.
 In addition, if I can find multiple uses, for one thing, this can again reduce the number of needed items.

 The article contains affiliate links.

 So what does a minimalist pack for holidays?
 Everything!

 A packing list?
 It’s waste of time and energy

 Currently, my packaging means putting everything that I have in current use to a bag or suitcase.
 Those are all the things that are in my closet (er … I mean in my drawer) and on my bathroom shelves.

 Clothes, electronics, cosmetics, a towel, two pairs of shoes.

 These are not all the items I own.
 Winter jackets, autumn scarf, and clothes for the time after I have my second child have their place in bags on top of the wardrobe.